great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

     - **Role**: Enter your Snowflake role.

 6. Optional.
-Make the following changes:

-    - Clear **Create temp table** if you don't want to create a temporary database table.
-Temporary database tables store data temporarily and can improve performance by making queries run faster.

-    - Select **Test connection** if you want to test the Data Asset connection.
+Select **Test connection** if you want to test the Data Asset connection.
 Testing the connection to the Data Asset is a preventative measure that makes sure the connection configuration is correct.
 This verification can help you avoid errors and can reduce troubleshooting downtime.

 7. Click **Continue**.